 The elements of Chartered Professional Engineer (CPEng) are classified as:

-- Technical Proficiency – This shows how effectively the candidate uses the designing innovation and makes their own creation to attract the customer.
+- Technical Proficiency – This shows how effectively the candidate uses the designing innovation and makes their creation to attract the customer.

-- Developing– This implies the candidate is learning and sometimes they need guidance while they are working.
+- Developing– This implies the candidate is learning, and sometimes they need guidance while they are working.

 - Functional – Functional means that the applicant can work themselves without any supervision by the instructor.

-2. The Industry Review
+The Industry Review

 This implies that After finishing the self-assessment step and getting a rating, in this progression, the candidates need to get input on their Engineers Australia Chartered competencies from their companions.
-The candidates can’t move to the third step until they don’t hold ‘Functional’ Rating.
+The candidates can’t move to the third step until they hold a ‘Functional’ Rating.